LedgerHQ/rust-app-password-manager/README.md

 - export passwords to a JSON file,
 - import passwords from a JSON file.

+The application can also be used with the dedicated [chrome extension](https://github.com/LedgerHQ/nanopass-chrome-ext).

 ## Building and installing

 You can build on either Windows or Linux with a simple `cargo build` or